 Are there any disadvantages of email sandboxing?

 Another disadvantage is that email sandboxing can provide a false sense of security.
-If users believe every email is going through the sandbox process, they may not be so diligent about how they interact with emails.
-SpamTitan is aware of this risk and includes “time-of-click” URL analysis among its robust security features.
+If users believe every email goes through the sandbox process, they may need to be more diligent about how they interact with emails.
+SpamTitan knows this risk and includes “time-of-click” URL analysis among its robust security features.